benday-inc/csharp-course/lab-03-unit-testing-with-nunit/lab-03-01-Introduction-to-NUnit.md

    - Right-click on `NunitLab.UnitTests`, choose **Add** > **Project Reference**.
    - Select `NunitLab` and click **OK**.

-> ![Screenshot Placeholder: Solution setup with two projects in Solution Explorer]

 ### Step 2: Install NUnit
 1. In the `NunitLab.UnitTests` project, open the **NuGet Package Manager**:
    - Right-click on the project, choose **Manage NuGet Packages**.